dpretet/friscv/doc/project_mgt.md

     - add a IRQ generation in the testbench
 - [ ] Port to LiteX
 - [ ] Define the hardware platform to use
-- [ ] Port simulation flow to Verilator
 - [ ] Update synthesis flow
     - [ ] Standard cells library for Yosys
     - [ ] https://github.com/dpretet/ascend-freepdk45/tree/master/lib